 Preheat the oven to 400 degrees.
 Grease two 9-inch square baking pans and set aside.

-Combine cornmeal, flour, salt, baking powder and baking soda in a medium bowl and whisk until thoroughly combined.
-In a separate large bowl, beat together the eggs, yogurt (or buttermilk), milk and honey.
+Combine cornmeal, flour, Pure Kosher Sea Salt, baking powder and baking soda in a medium bowl and whisk until thoroughly combined.
+In a separate large bowl, beat together the eggs, yogurt (or buttermilk), milk and Raw Honey.
 Whisk the cornmeal mixture into the liquid mixture.
 Do not overwork the batter.

 Divide the batter between the two pans and bake for 35-40 min until golden brown and a toothpick inserted in the center comes out clean.
 Allow the bread to cool in the pan completely.
 Cornbread can be made up to 4 days in advance.